stdlibdoh/serverless-offline-python/README.md

 **Features:**

-* Nodejs λ, Python 2.7, and Python 3.6 only.
+* Nodejs λ, Python 2.7, Python 3.6, and Ruby only.
 * Velocity templates support.
 * Lazy loading of your files with require cache invalidation: no need for a reloading tool like Nodemon.
 * And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, Babel runtime, CORS, etc...